mxstn/mxstn.github.io/_pages/about.md

 as a research engineer, i am interested in machine learning methods.

-finally, as an alpinist, my interests are mountaineering, ridge scrambling, climbing and ski-touring with a focus on the eastern alps.
+finally, as a mountaineer, my interests are ridge scrambling, climbing and ski-touring with a focus on the eastern alps.